Traffic calming measures

 In general we do not install traffic calming measures in just one road, because traffic calming one road tends simply to move the problems into adjacent roads.

-If you feel that your road needs traffic calming measures, please contact us.
+If you feel that your road needs traffic calming measures, please complete the speed enforcement report form.

 Red routes and traffic lights